![]() |

 Yes.

-Yes, on load tap changers are in use to adjust the output
+Yes, on-load tap changers are in use to adjust the output

-can be operated auto /manual.
+can be operated auto /manually.

 Variable autotransformers like Variacs and Power-stats have a